curityio/kafka-zero-trust/README.md

 # Kafka Zero Trust

 A demo project for exploring a more complete zero trust picture.\
-Companies use systems such as Kafka for data flow patterns, but how best to secure those messages?
+Companies use systems such as Kafka for data flow patterns.\
+Is this an extra attack vector, and if so how should we secure messages?

 ## Example Microservices Scenario